Piperski13/powerplant-dashboard/README.md

 This project currently includes one custom middleware function:

-- **cookieJwtAuth**:
+- **isAuthenticated**:
-  This middleware validates the JWT stored in the user's cookie.
+  This middleware checks if the user is logged in using Passport.js.
   It ensures that only authenticated users can access protected routes.
-  If the token is missing, invalid, or expired, the middleware automatically clears the cookie and redirects the user to the login page.
+  If the user is not authenticated, they are redirected to the login page.

 This middleware is applied globally to all `/viewPage` and `/records` routes to protect access from unauthorized users.